agra-uni-bremen/BinSym/README.md

 	$ git clone https://github.com/agra-uni-bremen/binsym
 	$ cabal install

-This install a `riscv-symex` binary into your path.
+This installs a `riscv-symex` binary into your PATH.
 This binary can be used for symbolic execution of RV32I machine code.
-Within this machine code, unconstrained symbolic values can be declared based on which the code is then symbolically explored.
+Within this machine code, unconstrained symbolic values can be declared, based on which the code is then symbolically explored.
 In order to declare a symbolic value, the following code can be used:

 ```C